WalkingWarrior/UberCraft/README.md

 # Outline

-Goal: To create a kitchen-sink expert mode for modded minecraft with a nice difficulty curve and imporved game flow, all while putting the survival mode back in minecraft.
+Goal: To create a kitchen-sink expert mode for modded minecraft with a nice difficulty curve and improved game flow, all while putting the survival mode back in minecraft.

 1. Establishing a semi-final modlist, this includes purging redundant or unnecessary mods;
 2. Making sure the modpack is stable;